wing5wong/artisan-whs-static/source/_events/2019-09-18_brave-charitable-trust-founder-to-visit-year-13-students.md

   - image: >-
       https://res.cloudinary.com/whanganuihigh/image/upload/v1568764721/Events/Jessica_Tyson.Brave_trust.jpg
 ---
-Former student Jessica Tyson will be talking about the Brave Charitable Trust that she founded to Year 13 students at assembly today.
+Former student Jessica Tyson will be talking about the Brave Charitable Trust that she founded to Year 13 students at assembly on Friday 27 September.